 Professor Reid is a Life Fellow of the IEEE, a Fellow of the Acoustical Society of America and of the American Institute of Ultrasound in Medicine, whose Pioneer award he received in 1979, and of the American Institute for Medical and Biological Engineering.
 He received the Career Achievement Award of the IEEE Engineering in Medicine and Biology Society in 1993, and the Pioneer Award of the Society of Vascular Technologists in 1994.
 A special issue of the journal "Ultrasound in Medicine and Biology" dedicated to him, and containing papers by his students and collaborators was published in 1994.
 In 2000, Professor Reid was elected Honorary Member of the World Federation for Ultrasound in Medicine and Biology.

-His recent writings include:
+His recent references include:

 J. M. Reid and P. A. Lewin "Imaging Transducers" in vol 22, Encyclopedia of Electrical and Electronics Engineering, J. G. Webster, ed; John Wiley and Sons, 1999.